splunk/observability-workshop/content/en/imt/monitoring-as-code/_index.md

 The `terraform apply` command executes the actions proposed in the Terraform plan above.

-The most straightforward way to use `terraform apply` is to run it without any arguments at all, in which case it will automatically create a new execution plan (as if you had run terraform plan) and then prompt you to provide the Access Token, Realm (the prefix defaults to `Splunk`) and approve the plan, before taking the indicated actions.
+The most straightforward way to use `terraform apply` is to run it without any arguments at all, in which case it will automatically create a new execution plan (as if you had run terraform plan) and then prompt you to provide the API Token, Realm (the prefix defaults to `Splunk`) and approve the plan, before taking the indicated actions.

 Due to this being a workshop it is required that the prefix is to be unique so you need to run the `terraform apply` below.